Table of contents

 But that’s not all.
 There are often extra costs for additional users, advanced reporting, and multilocation management.
 Some small business POS systems even charge extra for full customer support.
 And that doesn’t even include credit card processing fees (which often have hidden fees of their own).

 Square is different.
 You get a fully integrated, feature-rich point of sale system for small businesses.
-Square’s fees are just 2.65% per chip and PIN, tap or swipe for Visa, Mastercard, American Express and international credit cards, and $0.10 per Interac chip and PIN or tap.
+Square’s fees are just 2.65% per chip and PIN, tap for Visa, Mastercard, American Express and international credit cards, and $0.10 per Interac chip and PIN or tap.
 See funds deposited into your bank account as fast as the next business day.
 That’s it.
 No hidden fees, long-term contracts, or commitments.
 We also never charge PCI compliance fees, and there are no POS software fees.
 Our friendly customer support team are knowledgeable about our products, and you can get answers with our phone and online support center, all free.

 Our hardware is affordable, secure, and attractive, so you feel good about giving it pride of place on your countertop.